renovatebot/renovate/docs/usage/modules/manager.md

 #### Managers with no default fileMatch

-Some managers have no default `fileMatch` array, because they have no filename convention that would let Renovate intelligently filter them.
+Some managers have no default `fileMatch` regular expression, because they have no filename convention that would let Renovate intelligently filter them.
-In such a case, the manager will be disabled until you configure a `fileMatch` value, e.g. like the following:
+In such a case, the manager will be disabled until you create a `fileMatch` regular expression, e.g. like the following:

 ```json
 {